 This SAE Standard sets forth the procedures to be used in measuring sounds levels and determining the time weighted sound level at the operator's station(s) of specified off-road self-propelled work machines.
 This document applies to the following work machines which have operator stations as specified in SAE J1116: • Crawler Loader • Grader • Log Skidder • Wheel Loader • Crawler Tractor with Dozer • Pipelayer • Dumper • Wheel Tractor with Dozer • Trencher • Tractor Scraper • Backhoe • Sweeper • Roller/Compactor • Hydraulic Excavator • Pad Foot Wheel Compactor with Dozer • Excavator and Wheel Feller-Buncher The instrumentation requirements and specific work cycles for these machines are described.
 The method used to calculate the time weighted average sound level at the operator station(s) is specified for Leq(5), or optional exchange rates, during continuous operation in a work cycle representing continuous medium to heavy work.
-The work cycles provide a repeatable reproduceable means to uniformly measure working machines against a “yard stick.

 The scope of this SAE Standard is the definition of the functional, environmental, and life cycle test requirements for electrically operated backup alarm devices primarily intended for use on off-road, self propelled work machines as defined by SAE J1116 (limited to categories of 1) construction, and 2) general purpose industrial).
 This purpose of this document is to define a set of performance requirements for backup alarms, independent of machine usage.
 The laboratory tests defined in this document are intended to provide a uniform and repeatable means of verifying whether or nor a test alarm meets the stated requirements.
 For on-machine requirements and test procedures, refer to SAE J 1446.

 Various SAE vehicle sound level measurement procedures require use of a sound level meter which meets the Type 1 or Type 2 requirements of ANSI S1.4-1983 (see 184.108.40.206), or an alternative system which can be proved to provide equivalent test data.
 The purpose of this SAE Recommended Practice is to provide a procedure for determining if a sound data acquisition system (SDAS) has electro-acoustical performance equivalent to such a meter.
 By assuring equivalent performance of the test instrumentation, the equivalence of test data is assured.
 Two general configurations of sound data acquisition systems will be encompassed (see Figure 1).
 The first configuration consists of instrument sections which perform as a sound level meter.
 The second configuration is a system which records data for later processing.
 The intent of this document is to establish guidelines which permit the test engineer to insure equivalence of sound data acquisition systems to a sound level meter.
-It requires that the test engineer have a working knowledge of the characteristics of the sound data being measured.

 This SAE Aerospace Information Report (AIR) provides Nuclear, Biological and Chemical (NBC) protection considerations for environmental control system (ECS) design.
 It is intended to familiarize the ECS designer with the subject in order to know what information will be required to do an ECS design where NBC protection is a requirement.
 This is not intended to be a thorough discussion of NBC protection.
 Such a document would be large and would be classified.
 Topics of NBC protection that are more pertinent to the ECS designer are discussed in more detail.
 Those of peripheral interest, but of which the ECS designer should be aware are briefly discussed.
 Only radiological aspects of nuclear blast are discussed.
 The term CBR (Chemical, Biological, and Radiological) has been used to contrast with NBC to indicate that only the radiological aspects of a nuclear blast are being discussed.
-This is actually a more accurate term to describe the subject of this paper, but NBC has become more widely used in the aircraft industry.

 Description of Material—The materials classified under this specification are: a.
 Mastic vibration damping materials used to reduce the sound emanating from metal panels. b.
 Mastic underbody coatings used to give protection and some vibration damping to motor vehicle underbodies, fenders, and other parts.